-The basic assumption of the method is that the soil or rock in the vicinity of wall behaves as ideally elastic-plastic Winkler material.
-This material is determined by the kh, which characterizes the deformation in the elastic region and by additional limiting deformations.
+The basic assumption of the method is that the soil or rock in the vicinity of the wall behaves as ideally elastic-plastic Winkler material.
+This material is determined by the modulus of subsoil reaction kh, which characterizes the deformation in the elastic region and by additional limiting deformations.
 When exceeding these deformations the material behaves as ideally plastic.

 The following assumptions are used:

-- The on a wall may attain an arbitrary value between and pressure - but it cannot fall outside of these boundaries.
+- The pressure acting on a wall may attain an arbitrary value between active and passive pressure - but it cannot fall outside of these boundaries.

-- The w = 0). acts on an undeformed structure (
+- The pressure at rest acts on an undeformed structure (w = 0).

 The pressure acting on a deformed structure is given by: